-Illampu is the northernmost of the major peaks of the Cordillera de La Paz, rising majestically above the quiet provincial town of Sorata.
-It is also one of the most impressive mountains in Bolivia: when seen from neighboring Ancohuma, it looks like something out of the Himalayas.
+Nevado Illampu 6368 m is the Northernmost of the major peaks of the Cordillera Real de La Paz, Bolivia, part of the Andes.
+Illampu rises majestically above the quiet provincial town of Sorata.
+It is also the fourth highest mountain in Bolivia and one of the most impressive, located just North of Ancohuma, only slightly higher (6427 m).
+When seen from neighboring Ancohuma, Illampu looks like something out of the Himalayas.
 Considered the most difficult peak above 6000 meters in Bolivia, its standard route includes a long and steep snow/ice headwall followed by nearly 400 vertical meters of occasionally steep and corniced ridge.
 While often climbed or attempted in combination with the slightly higher but technically easier Ancohuma, Illampu is more than deserving as a destination in its own right.

 As for Ancohuma, the base for climbing Illampu is the town of Sorata.
 Buses or minis leave from the Cemeterio district of La Paz every hour; the ride normally takes about four hours and costs around 15 Bolivianos per person (less than $2 US) - but expect a cramped ride in a bus full of Aymara-speaking peasants carrying all sorts of produce with them, and with the roof piled many meters high with stuff (not least including your climbing gear!).
 That said, the bus ride should be considered as an experience of its own; plus, there is no other way of getting there, so might as well make the best of it.